 Keep reading to discover the differences between these bar staples, as well as which product to use in specific cocktails.

-What is Triple Sec?
+What Is Triple Sec?

 Triple sec is a drier style of orange liqueur that hails from France.
 The origin of the name, though, is a bit more convoluted.
 Some argue that it is a translation of the words “triple dry,” while others interpret the name as a reference to triple distillation — even though the spirit is not actually triple-distilled.
 A third, albeit less popular, theory is that triple sec is a reference to the third evolution of French brand Cointreau’s recipe.